deima24/Bike-Ride/README.md

 ## Security

 Views were secured by using the django based view mixin, UserPassesTestMixin.
-A test function was created to use the mixin and checks that the user is authorised to access the page. an if statement is also used in idea_detail.html to hide the delete and edit buttons if the user is not authorised.
+A test function was created to use the mixin and checks that the user is authorised to access the page, an if statement is also used in post_detail.html to hide the delete and edit buttons if the user is not authorised.

+## Images

+All the images are used from [pexels](https://www.pexels.com/).

+# Technologies

+- HTML
+    - The structure of the site was made using HTML
+- CSS
+    - The website was styled using CSS in an external stylesheet
+- Python
+    - Python was the main programming language used within the django app
+- Github
+    - Source code was hosted in Github
+- javascript
+    - I used a very small amount of javascript to make the messages disappear

+# Testing

+## Navigation Links

+Testing was performed on on all navigation links throughout the site.
+I achieved this by clicking on each link to ensure it went to the correct place.

+All navigation links worked as expected

+## Footer

+All the font awesome icons in the footer opened to their respective websites, in a new window, as expected.

+## Login Page

+Testing was taken out to ensure a user could login to the website.
+- Enter User Name and Password
+- Click Sign Up

+Outcome: User is redirected to the home page.
+The Navbar changed to show the create a post option and log out option.

+## Log out Page

+Testing was taken out to ensure a user could log out of the website.

+- Navigate to Log Out page
+- Click Confirm button

+Outcome: User is taken back to the homepage with the Create post option hidden and the Register option showing.

+## Log in page

+Testing was taken out to ensure a user could log in to the website.

+- Navigate to LogIn page
+- Enter User Name and Password
+- Click Sign in

+Outcome: User is redirected to the home page.
+The Navbar changes to show the create a post option and log out options.
+A message appears to say they have successfully logged in.

+## Create post Page